-The data covers equipment installed both in hospitals and the ambulatory sector and public and private sectors in most countries.
-However, there is only partial coverage for some countries, with some countries referring only to equipment in the public or private sector.
+The data cover equipment installed both in hospitals and the ambulatory sector and public and private sectors in most countries.
+However, there is only partial coverage for some countries.
+Data for Antigua and Barbuda refers only to equipment in the private sector.
+Data for Paraguay, Ecuador and Trinidad and Tobago refers to equipment in the public sector.